ru37z/socbed-acsac-2021/evaluation/README.md

 ## Recalculating the presented results from our dataset

 Our main results are presented in Table 2 (page 8) and Figure 5 (page 9) of the paper.
 They are based on the measurements contained in `dataset.zip`.
-Unzip with, e.g. `unzip dataset.zip -d dataset`.
+Unzip with, e.g., `unzip dataset.zip -d dataset`.
 Each directory in this archive contains all relevant log data from ten simulation runs, respectively.
 For the reproduction of results, we only require the Sigma alerts (`sigma_##.jsonl`), Suricata alerts (`syslog_##.jsonl`), and the Windows Event logs (`winlogbeat_##.jsonl`).